1910 NHA season

 The 1910 NHA season was the first season of the National Hockey Association men's professional ice hockey league.
 The season started on January 5, but was suspended immediately and the league then absorbed the Ottawa and Shamrocks teams of the Canadian Hockey Association and the season continued from January 15 to March 15.
 Seven teams played 12 games each.
 The Ottawa Hockey Club played two Stanley Cup challenges during the season, but lost the Cup to their rivals the Montreal Wanderers who won the league championship and played a Cup challenge afterwards.

 League business

 After the Canadian Hockey Association (CHA) turned down the Wanderers' application to join, Wanderers' manager Jimmy Gardner, along with Renfrew's Ambrose O'Brien worked to put together enough teams to form a league.
 Gardner approached the Ottawa Senators of the Federal League to have an Ottawa entry, but the players decided to fold the team, rather than compete with the Ottawa Hockey Club.
 Gardner also approached the Mutual Street Rink of Toronto to form a professional team, but was turned down as the rink was fully booked.

-The league was founded on December 2, 1909, at a private meeting at 300 St. James Street, the headquarters of the Dominion Office and Store Fitting Limited in Montreal, Quebec, Canada.
-At this meeting four franchises were approved:
+According to Leo Dandurand, he spoke with Ambrose O'Brien on the occasion of the 50th anniversary of the founding of the NHA and the Canadiens and Mr. O'Brien said the league was founded on December 3, 1909, at a private meeting at St. Lawrence Hall Hotel in Montreal, Quebec, Canada.
+It was disclosed to the public the next day at the Windsor Hotel.
+At the December 3 meeting four franchises were approved: